ksu-cs-textbooks/cis300/old book/markdown/io/dialogs/custom.md

 While the dialogs provided by the .NET Framework are useful in a variety of applications, there are times when we need to be able to design our own special-purpose dialog to obtain specific information from the user.
-This section outlines how Visual StudioÃ‚Â® can be used to build such a dialog.
+This section outlines how Visual Studio® can be used to build such a dialog.

 Let's begin by considering a simple example.
 Suppose we are building an